kaosborn/KaosCombinatorics/README.md

 ![logo](Images/KaosCombinatorics-248.png)
 # KaosCombinatorics

-### Overview
+KaosCombinatorics is a .NET library that provides classes for generating combinations, k-combinations, multicombinations, k-multicombinations, permutations, and products that are ordered and ranked.

-KaosCombinatorics is a .NET library that contains four combinatoric generating classes and one supporting class.
+These sequences of integers may be used to permute (rearrange) other lists of objects.
-These generated combinations of numbers may be used to permute (rearrange) other lists of objects.
+Features ranking, unranking, backtracking, plain changes, and more.

 The primary classes are: